mokshsrinivas/spotify-dashboard/README.md

 ### `Search`

 You can search for songs and play previews of each of them.
 The songs are presented in a better way than the current spotify search tool.

+This shouldn't need to run locally but if you need to run it locally, in login.js, change redirect uri to http://localhost:3000/callback. run the command npm install react react-dom react-scripts next